-BCNU's Human Rights and Equity Conference will explore this complex issue and the many ways it has shaped, and will come to shape, the health and well-being of all life on our planet.
+BCNU's 2019 Human Rights and Equity Conference explored this complex issue and the many ways it has shaped, and will come to shape, the health and well-being of all life on our planet.

 As nurses, health-care workers and BCNU members, we can all play a crucial role in providing care and support for those most impacted by climate change while mitigating its effects through personal and political action.

 The following plenary speakers at the 2019 HRE Conference graciously allowed presentations to be recorded and uploaded to bcnu.org for educational listening purposes only.
 No permission is implied or granted for anyone to copy, share, download, edit or redistribute for their own purposes.
 As such, any unauthorized partial or full reproduction, download, modification or transfer to another site is forbidden.

 Jennifer Baichwal has been directing and producing documentaries for 25 years.
 Among other films, installations and lens-based projects, she has made ten feature documentaries which have played all over the world and won multiple awards nationally and internationally.

 Dahr Jamail is an award-winning journalist and mountaineer who reports on human-caused climate disruption and the environment for Truthout.
 Prior to joining the climate beat, he was one of the few unembedded journalists to report extensively from Iraq during the occupation following the 2003 Invasion of that country.
 READ MORE LISTEN NOW